Preconditioned Score-based Generative Models: Theoretical analysis

 Its solution, \ie, the steady-state solution, corresponds to the probabilistic density function of the steady-state distribution of Eq.~\eqref{eq:reverse_con}.
 Substituting $p$ with $p_{\mathbf{x}^{\ast}}$ in Eq.~\eqref{eq: Langevin_steady}, the L.H.S. of this equation becomes

 which is exactly the R.H.S. of the equation.
 Hence, the target data distribution $p_{\mathbf{x}^\ast}$ is one of the steady-state solutions of Eq.~\eqref{eq:reverse_con}.
-It is proved that this steady-state solution is {\em unique}, {\em s.t.} $\epsilon_t>0$~\cite{risken1985fokker}.
+It is proved that this steady-state solution is {\em unique}, {\em s.t.} $\epsilon_t>0$~\citep{risken1985fokker}.
 As a result, with enough iterations, the state distribution will converge to the target data distribution $p_{\mathbf{x}^{\ast}}$.

 The Fokker-Planck equation indicates how to preserve the steady-state distribution of the original process under modification.
-Concretely, we can theoretically show that the steady-state distribution remains when changing Eq.~\eqref{eq:reverse_con} as { } where $M$ is an invertible linear operator, $S$ is any skew-symmetric operator, and $M^\mathrm{T}$ is the adjoint operator of $M$. \begin{theorem} The steady-state distribution of Eq.~\eqref{eq: Langevin_M} is $p_{\mathbf{x}^{\ast}}$, as long as the linear operator $M$ is invertible and the linear operator $S$ is skew-symmetric. \end{theorem} \begin{proof} The invertibility of $M$ preserves the uniquity of the solution of the steady-state equation~\cite{gardiner1985handbook}.
-Hence we only need to prove that the target data distribution $p_{\mathbf{x}^{\ast}}$ still satisfies the steady-state equation after preconditioning.
-The Fokker-Planck equation of Eq.~\eqref{eq: Langevin_M} is { } The corresponding steady-state equation is
+Concretely, we can theoretically show that the steady-state distribution remains when changing Eq.~\eqref{eq:reverse_con} as

+where $M$ is an invertible linear operator, $M^\mathrm{T}$ is its adjoint operator, and $S$ is a skew-symmetric operator. \begin{theorem} The steady-state distribution of Eq.~\eqref{eq: Langevin_M} is $p_{\mathbf{x}^{\ast}}$, as long as the linear operator $M$ is invertible and the linear operator $S$ is skew-symmetric. \end{theorem} \begin{proof} The invertibility of $M$ preserves the {uniqueness} of the solution of the steady-state equation~\citep{gardiner1985handbook}.
+Hence, we only need to prove that the target data distribution $p_{\mathbf{x}^{\ast}}$ still satisfies the steady-state equation after preconditioning.
+The Fokker-Planck equation of Eq.~\eqref{eq: Langevin_M} is